Three Percenters militia members charged in U.S. Capitol attack | Law-Order

 Three Percenters militia members charged in U.S. Capitol attack

-Hostetter and Taylor had appeared with Roger Stone, a long-time friend and adviser of Trump, outside the U.S. Supreme Court at a protest against the outcome of the 2020 presidential election the day before the Capitol riot.
+Beginning in December 2020, the six men hatched a plan using the encrypted messaging app Telegram to bring weapons to Washington and storm the Capitol, according to the indictment.
+Prosecutors said the men selected Jan.
+6 because of a Dec.
+19 Trump Twitter post stating: "Big protest in D.C. on January 6th.
+Be there, will be wild!"
+Prosecutors said that on Dec.
+29 Taylor told his accused co-conspirators on Telegram: "I personally want to be on the front steps and be one of the first ones to breach the doors!"

+Hostetter did not immediately respond to requests for comment and the names of defense counsel for the other five men were not immediately available.
+The pro-Trump mob stormed the Capitol, interrupted the formal congressional certification of President Joe Biden's election victory, clashed with an overwhelmed police force, and invaded the House of Representatives and Senate chambers.
+The violence left five dead, including a police officer.

 Trump granted a pardon to Stone in December, wiping away his conviction arising from a federal investigation that documented Russian interference in the 2016 U.S. election.

-The pro-Trump mob stormed the Capitol, interrupted the formal congressional certification of President Joe Biden's election victory, clashed with an overwhelmed police force, and invaded the House of Representatives and Senate chambers.
-Five people died.
+Stone did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)